penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 Organize your tags in groups.
 Use a highly customizable tag cloud (tabs or accordion).

 Most websites mix up tags that should actually be separated by topics: places, people, brands, features, activities and more.
-It's like mixing apples and oranges.

 Your tags, however, will become much more useful if you organize them in groups.
-Imagine a tag cloud where all town names appear under a "Towns" heading or where you keep "Actors" separate from "Directors".
+Imagine a tag cloud where all town names appear under a "Towns" heading or where you keep the names of actors under "Actors" and directors under "Directors".
 The Tag Groups plugin lets you do exactly that.

+With Tag Groups you can add a parent level to tags and make them hierarchical.

-Tag Groups works also great with other (flat) taxonomies, like product tags.
+Tag Groups works also great with other (flat) taxonomies, like WooCommerce product tags.
 Filters and bulk actions make your work with tags much easier, and you can even filter the list of posts in your backend by the groups that their tags belong to.

+The plugin comes with two tag clouds where tags are sorted by groups.
+These tag clouds can be customized with numerous parameters, and you can insert them as shortcodes or Gutenberg blocks.

 Possible applications are: